-In Modena, Italy, local families continue the age old tradition of producing balsamic in the attics of their family homes.
-Touring the Villa San Donnino was part of the Italian Days Food Experience, and a great way to taste Emilia Romagna.
+In Modena, Italy, local families continue the age old tradition of producing DOP Modena balsamic vinegar in the attics of their family homes.
+Touring the Villa San Donnino as part of the Italian Days Food Experience was an authentic taste of Emilia Romagna and a fascinating part of our food tour in Bologna.

 In the small attic, rows of 5-7 barrels, called a batteria, each decreasing in size from the largest at around 100 gallons and the smallest at about 10.
 Each barrel contains progressively older balsamic.